Thetechyteacher/Thetechyteacher/README.md

 - 📫 How to reach me **thetechyteacherr@gmail.com**

-- ⚡ Fun fact **I am an Educator in the mornings,and a Software Developer after school hours.**
+- ⚡ Fun fact **I am currently undertaking the CFG Degree with a specialisation in Data.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">